Create Your Garden

 Epipactis (Helleborine Orchids): These orchids can be found across Europe, Asia, and North America.
 They are terrestrial and can tolerate temperatures down to USDA Zone 3.
 Epipactis species produce spikes of small flowers and prefer moist, well-draining soil.

-Platanthera (Fringed Orchids or Butterfly Orchids): These native North American orchids can be found in USDA Zones 4-9, depending on the species.
+Platanthera (Fringed Orchids or Butterfly Orchids): These North American orchids can be found in USDA Zones 4-9, depending on the species.
 They are terrestrial and produce spikes of fragrant, colorful flowers.

 Bletilla (Hardy Orchids)